 End of the World?

 Bam.
-Not just the lights, but the background hum of little motors suddenly went silent.
+Not just the lights, but the background hum of little motors around the house.

-Looking out on the dark neighborhood in the drizzling rain the internet felt remote, nearly imaginary.
+There was still enough light left to read a book outside on the portch.
+Looking out on the dark neighborhood the internet felt remote, nearly imaginary.

 What if the power never came back on?
 Would anyone care about my blog?
 Or the latest WordPress news?
 Or the millions of messages that flash around the world at the speed of light?

 If the power never came back on, would we even remember the internet?
-Or computers, or code?
+Or all our little devices.
 Would it all sound so improbable to the future that if would be considered a myth? ...
 Long ago people thought they could see moving pictures and get messages from magic boxes...